speedscale/docs/docs/guides/import-postman.md

 ## Replay

 Postman-generated snapshots can be replayed like any other snapshot using the instructions on the Snapshot Summary page.
-Remember that you will need to put in a `Custom URL` or `Replay Host` to point at the correct service during replay.
+Remember that you will need to put in a `Custom URL` to point at the correct service during replay.
 This is different than replaying a recorded snapshot because Speedscale typically has an automatically discovered default that is reasonable.

 For more information on initiating replays, check out the full [replay guide](./replay/README.md)